Donghua University: Campuses

+Rankings and reputation

+As of 2025, Donghua University is ranked among the world's top 500th universities according to some of the most-widely read university rankings in the world, such as the Academic Ranking of World Universities and the U.S. News & World Report Best Global University Ranking.
+It is ranked as the top 1 school for Textile Engineering, Fiber Materials Science, and Fashion Design in China in the recognized Best Chinese Universities Ranking.

 International engagement

 Being well known as an international university; ranking top 5 in the list of most international-friendly universities in China.
 Being amongst the first Chinese universities to accept international students, Donghua University is no stranger to the needs of international students like Shanghai Summer School participants.
 To date, Donghua University has hosted international students from almost 140 countries.